 The cost of bricks varies, depending on the design and material they are made of, says Omar Castro of Brothers Building Maintenance in Hanover Park, Illinois.
 For brickwork in his region, the cost per brick can range from 40 cents to a dollar.
 Firebricks, which are cooked at higher temperatures and are heat-resistant (but not fireproof forever), usually cost more per brick.

 The chimney crown is an integral part of a chimney system.
 Different from the chimney cap— which is essentially a hat that blocks weather and leaves and other debris from entering the chimney—the crown is typically made of concrete and crowns the brick masonry of a flue, preventing water from damaging the bricks.
-Frank Winovich of FW Repairs in Westminster, Maryland, says that if a chimney’s crown has a structural crack, it will eventually lead to damage that can require a full chimney rebuild, which can cost thousands of dollars.
+If a chimney’s crown has a structural crack, it will eventually lead to damage that can require a full chimney rebuild, which can cost thousands of dollars.
 Alternatively, homeowners can keep up with preventative maintenance and have a fireplace pro catch crown issues before they progress.
 Resealing or replacing the crown can protect the entire chimney.
-An average crown repair from FW Repairs costs $200–$300.

 Tuck-pointing is the term used for removing and replacing the worn out mortar joints between bricks.
 Tuck-pointing prevents the eventual collapse of a brick fireplace by renewing its structural integrity.
 Tuck-pointing also protects the interior of a fireplace system by preventing leaks that result from gaps in the mortar.
 It also has aesthetic benefits, providing a more uniform front to the chimney.
 Brothers Building Maintenance charges approximately $600, including one day of labor, to remove ¼ to ½ inch of mortar joints on 150–200 bricks.